zzzprojects/learn-orm/tutorials/vb-net/exception-handling.md

 # Exception Handling

-When we write a program, in most of the cases we rely upon that the program will execute normally and most of the time, programs are following the normal pattern, but there are some exceptions.
+When we write a program, in most of the cases, we rely upon that the program will execute normally, and most of the time, programs follow the normal pattern, but there are some exceptions.

- - When you execute your code and an error occurs, VB.NET will normally stop and generate an error message and will throw an exception.
+ - When you execute your code, and an error occurs, VB.NET will normally stop and generate an error message and throw an exception.
  - Exceptions in the application must be handled to prevent the crashing of the program and unexpected results.

 In VB.NET, exception handling is done with the `Try...Catch...Finally` statement.
 The `Try` encloses the statements that might throw an exception, the `Catch` handles an exception, and the `Finally` can be used for any cleanup work.